Assignment Help

 E(X) = E[E(X | Y)]

-The expected value of X equals the expected value of the conditional expectation of X given Y. In plain terms: take the conditional expected value of X for each value of Y, then average those conditional expectations weighted by the probability of each Y. This is extraordinarily useful for complex calculations.
+Take the conditional expected value of X for each value of Y, then average those conditional expectations weighted by the probability of each Y.

 Worked Example 9